Key Takeaways

 How do you pour water in a snake plant?

-Pour water gently around the base of the snake plant until it saturates the soil, allowing excess water to drain out through the pot’s holes.
-Never let the plant sit in standing water.
-Stick to the soak-and-dry method to mimic its natural environment and ensure healthy roots.
+Pour water gently around base until soil is fully saturated letting excess drain out.
+Never let plant sit in standing water.
+Use soak-and-dry method for healthy roots.

 How do I know if my snake plant is overwatered?

-How to tell if a snake plant needs water?
+How to tell if a snake plant needs water/ underwatered?